 "A dietary supplement is a product (other than tobacco) that:

-The following is a list of herbs and natural substances that may be helpful as herbal pain relief for arthritis and its symptoms (each bold link below takes you to recommended product information pages.
-Each non-bold link delivers more complete background information on the substance):
+The following is a list of ten herbs and two natural substances that may be helpful as herbal pain relief for arthritis and its symptoms (each bold link below takes you to product information and cost pages of the company we recommend at the conclusion of this article..
+Each non-bold link delivers a separate information page on this website for more complete background information on the substance):

 Alfalfa (referred to as “the father of all foods,”) has health benefits recognized for centuries.
 The alfalfa leaf contains a wide range of healing properties that help reduce arthritic stiffness, swelling and pain in joints.
 It is a natural diuretic.
 Click for more information on Alfalfa

 Ashwagandha (in combination with beta sitosterol—below) helps relax the body and mind.
 The species name somnifera means "sleep-making" in Latin, indicating its sedating and anti-stress properties.
 Ashwagandha root contains flavanoids and many active ingredients helpful for reducing inflammatory symptoms of arthritis.
 Click for more info on Ashwagandha